rodrigowf/QVCM/README.md

 ## Acknowledgments

 - This theory builds upon ideas from quantum mechanics (e.g., superposition, entanglement), theories of consciousness (like Penrose-Hameroff's Orch-OR, the holographic brain principle), and philosophies of mind.
-The formulation of QHCH was inspired by bridging gaps between these disciplines.
+The formulation of QVCM was inspired by bridging gaps between these disciplines.
 - This was also large inspired and based upon Orch-OR theory by Stuart Hameroff and Sir Roger Penrose.
 - Thanks to anyone who engages with this project.
 Your interest and feedback help refine the hypothesis and its presentation.

 ## FAQ

-### How is QHCH different from other quantum consciousness theories?
+### How is QVCM different from other quantum consciousness theories?
-QHCH distinguishes itself by focusing on holographic perception as a fundamental property of consciousness, framing perception as a quantum superposition of possible experiences rather than a classical process.
-Unlike some quantum consciousness theories that focus primarily on neural correlates, QHCH provides a framework for understanding how unified consciousness emerges through quantum entanglement patterns.
+QVCM distinguishes itself by treating every conscious moment as a perception→decision loop whose oneness is variable.
+Instead of assuming a single self, it models co-active vantage components and tracks how coupling raises or lowers unity.
+This provides a bridge between quantum substrates, cognitive control, and measurable order parameters beyond traditional neural-correlate approaches.

-### What predictions or tests could validate QHCH?
+### What predictions or tests could validate QVCM?
-The hypothesis suggests several potentially testable predictions, including specific patterns of neural activity during perceptual decision-making that would align with quantum rather than classical probability distributions.
-It also suggests experiments to detect quantum coherence in neural systems under specific conditions of attentional focus.
+The model points to concrete tests: comparing Orch-OR reconfiguration times (τ ≈ ħ/E_G) with behavioral latencies, tracking how integration metrics rise as synchrony increases oneness, and identifying neural signatures of competing vantage components during conflict tasks.
+Closed-loop stimulation that merges components should measurably raise the oneness parameter and stabilize decisions.

 ### Is there empirical support for this hypothesis?
-While direct evidence is still emerging, QHCH aligns with several observations in cognitive neuroscience, including the binding problem (how disparate neural activities create unified perception), the non-local nature of consciousness, and certain anomalies in perceptual phenomena that challenge purely classical models.
-The hypothesis provides a framework for interpreting existing evidence and suggesting new experiments.
+Direct evidence is still emerging, yet QVCM resonates with observations of fluctuating unity (e.g., dissociation, split attention) and the role of oscillatory coupling in coordinating behavior.
+It offers a quantitative lens for these phenomena and guides new experiments on multiplicity, mergers, and state-dependent memory.